Aerial shots of Surfers along Noosa Main Beach

 • Beaches

-Tucked away in the rather terrifyingly named Coffin Bay National Park, Almonta is one of those spectacular, life-altering beaches that'll stay with you for a very long time.
-It will cost you $11 to enter from National Parks and Wildlife Services (your money goes to wildlife conservation FYI), but unlike many other remote beaches in SA, you don't need a 4WD to get to this sparkly jewel of a beach.
+Tucked away in the rather terrifyingly named Coffin Bay National Park on the tip of South Australia's Eyre Peninsula, Almonta is one of those spectacular, life-altering beaches that'll stay with you for a very long time.
+It costs $11 to enter from the National Parks and Wildlife Services (your money goes to wildlife conservation, FYI), but unlike many other remote beaches in SA, you don't need a 4WD to get to this sparkly jewel of a beach.
 Once you get there, expect untouched wilderness, pristine water and blindingly white sand (you can also expect very little shade, so come prepared).

 Maya Skidmore